Acretia/penetration-testing-cheat-sheet/README.md

 | -M | HTTP Method to use when using the 'http' module \[GET \| POST \| HEAD \| COPY \| MOVE\] (default: GET) |
 | -b | Break after the first vulnerability is found |

-For more options just run `dotdotpwn`.
+For more options simply run `dotdotpwn`.

 <p id="generate-a-reverse-shell-payload-for-python"/>